Project Vertical Tops Out Rainier

 Forbes, November 15, 2018

 Field Tested: When you are one of the world’s most prominent expedition climbers and mountaineers, you literally put your life in the hands of your gear.
 And when that gear isn’t good enough, you make better stuff yourself.
 That’s the case with Bight, an all-new ultra-high-quality outdoor clothing company that launched this year, founded by the legendary Peter Whittaker.
-Continue Reading ….
+Read full article ….

 Staff Picks: Shoulder Season Layers